Understanding Your Skin Cancer Detection and Treatment

 Image from Rajadhyaksha et al., "Reflectance Confocal Microscopy of Skin In Vivo," Dermatologic Clinics (2017).

-Moderately Invasive Removal Methods
+Less Invasive Removal Methods

 Invasive Removal Methods